 When using a free blog hosting blog, you have to consider the fact that while the blog has your name on it, you don’t own it.

 Going the free route gives you absolutely NO control over your blog

 For me, that’s a deal breaker.

-The website that is running the blog for you owns it, and if they decide they don’t like it, all it takes is the flip of a switch to send your blog to the big website in the sky – for instance, starting a Facebook blog.
+The blog that is running the blog for you owns it, and if they decide they don’t like it, all it takes is the flip of a switch to send your blog to the big blog in the sky – for instance, starting a Facebook blog.

-If the owners of the website (blogger, Tumblr) decide that your content doesn’t jive with the feel they’re going for, they can delete all of your posts and make your blog disappear like a guy who owes mobsters money.
+If the owners of the blog (blogger, Tumblr) decide that your content doesn’t jive with the feel they’re going for, they can delete all of your posts and make your blog disappear.

 Granted, you didn’t pay for your free blog, but did you know that many people make money on their blogs?

 If you’re using a free hosting site, you won’t be able to make much money, if any at all.